ErikMLutz/dotfiles/README.md

 ### Dependencies

-`yadm` is the main dependency for installing these dotfiles.
+`yadm` is the only dependency for installing these dotfiles.
 You can install it directly to your $PATH with:

 ```bash
 curl -fLo /usr/local/bin/yadm https://github.com/TheLocehiliosan/yadm/raw/master/yadm